How to survive a horror movie

 So, you’re in a horror movie?

 Okay, don’t panic.
-The chances of survival are pretty slim but there are tried and tested methods you can use to cut the odds in your favour.
-I have spent the last 30 years doing a high-level anthropological survey of the tropes, plot devices, and character arcs of horror movies.
-There is a formula for survival, so make sure your phone is fully charged, carry a weapon, and stay the hell out of the woods as I take you through the revised rules for surviving a horror movie.
+The chances of survival are pretty slim, but there are tried-and-tested methods you can use to cut the odds in your favour.
+I have spent the last 30 years doing a high-level anthropological survey of horror movies’ tropes, plot devices, and character arcs.
+There is a formula for survival, so make sure your phone is fully charged, carry a weapon, and stay out of the woods as I take you through the revised rules for surviving a horror movie.

 1. Avoid that rich prick.

-If there is a member of your friendship group who no one likes but you all put up with them because they (or their parents) are filthy rich, but are an insufferable, feckless bell end; DON’T GO TO ANY EVENT THEY HOST.
-This person is dead by the end of the first reel and their selfishness and snivelling self-serving behaviour will damn them and their guests.
-Don’t spend any amount of time with a person who you know is an awful, avaricious, sniveling little worm, who will die horribly and probably take you with them.
-No massive out-of-the-way holiday home is epic enough for you to risk getting your liver pierced by a big lad in a mask, stick with your homies and hang out in your best friend’s mom’s basement eating pop tarts instead.
+If there is a member of your friendship group who no one likes but you all put up with because they (or their parents) are filthy rich, and they’re an insufferable, feckless bell end — DON’T GO TO ANY EVENT THEY HOST.
+This person is dead by the end of the first reel, and their selfishness and snivelling, self-serving behaviour will damn them and their guests.
+Please don’t spend any amount of time with someone you know is an awful, avaricious, snivelling little worm who will die horribly and probably take you with them.
+No massive out-of-the-way holiday home is worth risking getting your liver pierced by a big lad in a mask.
+Stick with your homies and hoover up Pop-Tarts in someone’s basement instead.

-You’re home alone, maybe reading your favourite horror blog, just chilling when you hear a weird noise elsewhere in the house.
+You’re home alone, maybe reading your favourite horror blog, just chilling, when you hear a weird noise elsewhere in the house.
 For the love of Gygax, don’t investigate!
-If you hear nails scraping on the walls, or something like wet washing being thrown onto a surface, or–worse–your name being whispered creepily in the shadows if you investigate it any further it’s going to end poorly for you, as in you will be listed in the credits as dumb-ass dead guy #2.
-You’ll go and check, your cat will startle you and then, just when you think you are safe, you will get a big ass knife plunged into somewhere sensitive.
-Curiosity killed the cat, except the fracking cat will be fine.
-You’re the one that will end up in a body bag.
+If you hear nails scraping on the walls, wet washing being thrown onto a surface, or — worse — your name whispered creepily in the shadows, stop.
+If you investigate, it’s going to end poorly for you: you’ll be listed in the credits as Dumb-ass Dead Guy #2.
+You’ll go and check, your cat will startle you, and then, when you think you’re safe, you’ll get a very large knife plunged somewhere sensitive.
+Curiosity killed the cat; the cat will be fine.
+You’re the one who ends up in a body bag.

 3. Turn around and start swinging.

-Okay, you ignored the last rule, or were caught short and had to venture off into the house/abandoned fairground/woods/slaughterhouse alone.
-First, have a weapon; something with a bit of heft, like a cricket bat.
-Don’t rely on a gun unless you are Jason Borne.
-In a horror movie, a novice with a gun has the survival odds of a jellyfish in a blast furnace.
-You’re stalking around looking for the masked killer, or monster, or fracking SpongeBob or whatever; if you ever want to know where it is, it’s behind you!
-If you feel the hair on the back of your neck rise up, don’t hesitate to turn around and start swinging, hard as you can.
+Okay, you ignored the last rule or were caught short and had to venture off into the house/abandoned fairground/woods/slaughterhouse alone.
+First: have a weapon — something with a bit of heft, like a cricket bat.
+Don’t rely on a gun unless you are Jason Bourne.
+In a horror movie, a novice with a firearm has the survival odds of a jellyfish in a blast furnace.
+You’re looking for the masked killer, monster, or fracking SpongeBob; if you ever want to know where it is, it’s behind you.
+If the hair on the back of your neck rises, don’t hesitate: turn around and start swinging, hard as you can.
 Lash out until you feel a crunch.
-Keep going until the fella in a mask is a broken heap – then keep going!
+Keep going until the fella in the mask is a broken heap — then keep going.

 4. NEVER split up.

 Do you like your friends?
 Do you like being alive?
-Good, then what you need to do is combine these passions.
+Good — combine these passions.
 Don’t ever send your friend off alone.
-Go everywhere as a group (and I do mean everywhere).
-If you have to pee, just get them to face the other direction.
-Want to slip away for a little nookie?
+Go everywhere as a group (and I mean everywhere).
+If you have to pee, get them to face the other way.
+Want to slip away for a bit of nookie?
 TOUGH!
 (More on that later.)
-Just think of porridge or something until the urge passes.
-If some ass hat says you should split up to complete a search quicker, point out you won’t cover more ground if you split up.
-You will however be spread over a wider area when the bad guy eviscerates you into festive confetti.
-For the 10 or 15 minutes extra it takes to do everything as a group, it is well worth staying with your peeps come hell or high water.
+Think of porridge or something until the urge passes.
+If some arsehole suggests you split up to search quicker, point out you won’t cover more ground by splitting up — you’ll just be spread over a wider area when the bad guy eviscerates you into festive confetti.
+For the extra ten or fifteen minutes it takes to do everything as a group, it’s well worth staying with your peeps, come hell or high water.

-The inevitable has happened and a big sod with a mask, knife, and murder boner has decided to shed daylight on bits of your anatomy that you would rather they didn’t.
+The inevitable has happened: a big sod with a mask, a knife, and a murder boner has decided to shed daylight on bits of your anatomy that you’d rather keep.
 What now?
-RUN that’s what.
-But for the love of your soft gooey internal organs, run OUT not up.
-Get to the door, open it and don’t stop until you reach Hawaii.
-DO NOT RUN UPSTAIRS!
-There are a finite number of floors in your house, and eventually, you will run out of stairs and realize the big sod with the kitchenware is between you and your next breath.
+RUN.
+But for the love of your soft, gooey internal organs, run OUT, not up.
+Get to the door, open it, and don’t stop until you reach Hawaii.
+DO NOT RUN UPSTAIRS.
+There are a finite number of floors in your house; eventually you’ll run out of stairs and realise the big sod with the kitchenware is between you and your next breath.

 6. Books are for nerds and daylight.

-A few things to cover on this one.
-First of all, if you read a book that tries to read you back, put it down.
-If you read a book and you start hearing creepy whispering, especially in Latin, put the damn book down.
-Wired ‘leather’ covering?
+A few things here.
+If you read a book that tries to read you back, put it down.
+If a book makes creepy whispering start in Latin, put the damn book down.
+Wired “leather” covering?
 In the bin it goes.
-And, whatever you do, no matter if an actual army of the undead is knocking your door down, DON’T READ ALOUD in a language you don’t understand.
-Treat every sentence as if it said, ‘Please bugger me with a chainsaw and possess my worthless corpse.’
-As a rule of thumb if the book is dusty’, like ‘untouched by human hands for strange eons’ dusty, maybe just watch a rerun of Futurama instead?
+And whatever you do, even if an army of the undead is knocking the door down, DON’T READ ALOUD in a language you don’t understand.
+Treat every sentence as if it says, “Please bugger me with a chainsaw and possess my worthless corpse.”
+As a rule of thumb, if the book is dusty — like ‘untouched by human hands for strange aeons’ dusty — maybe just watch a rerun of Futurama instead.

-Don’t be that guy, the one who runs helter-skelter to their car, drops their keys (because of course they do.) and you pick them up.
-You somehow get into the car and slam the door shut on the big son of a bitch with a grudge and your car won’t start.
-Your starter chokes a few times, gives a pathetic cough, and dies… then so do you.
+Don’t be that guy who runs helter-skelter to their car, drops the keys (because of course they do), and then the car won’t start.
+You somehow get in, slam the door on the big son of a bitch with a grudge, and your starter chokes a few times, gives a pathetic cough, and dies… then so do you.
 If you enjoy having blood in your veins, always make sure your car is in good working order.
-It doesn’t matter if you’re driving a 1973 Oldsmobile Delta 88 Royale, a 1970 Dodge Polara, or a 1984 Jeep Cherokee, whatever your wheels are, make sure she is fully gassed, the battery works and she is good to go at a moment’s notice.
+Whatever your wheels are, make sure she’s fully gassed, the battery works, and she’s ready to go at a moment’s notice.

-You have just moved into the house of your dreams, and would you believe it, it’s haunted.
-One moment you are unpacking your knick-knacks and the next the pictures are spinning, and a ghostly hand is reaching out of a badly tuned telly.
+You’ve just moved into the house of your dreams — would you believe it, it’s haunted.
+One moment you’re unpacking your knick-knacks, the next the pictures are spinning and a ghostly hand reaches out of a poorly tuned telly.
 Time to leave!
 You hear a demonic voice croaking your name, asking for your firstborn?
 Get the hell out of Dodge.
-I don’t care if you end up in a hotel room for the night or even under a fracking bridge, have you ever heard of a haunted bridge?
-No! if shit starts getting spooky, pack up your family into your (perfectly functional) car and burn rubber.
-Are you encountering ghosts in an abandoned hotel bar?
-Load up the wife and kids and get your ass on a snowmobile.
-There’s no need for Scatman Crothers to get hurt, just LEAVE!
+I don’t care if you end up in a hotel for the night or under a fracking bridge — have you ever heard of a haunted bridge?
+No. If shit gets spooky, pack the family into your (perfectly functional) car and burn rubber.
+Encountering ghosts in an abandoned hotel bar?
+Load up the wife and kids and get your arse on a snowmobile.
+There’s no need for Scatman Crothers to get hurt — just LEAVE.

 9. Don’t have sex.
 No one is that cute!

-This one is fundamental.
-Ever since little Jason Voorhees drowned at Camp Crystal Lake; horny teens have been dropping like flies.
+This is fundamental.
+Ever since little Jason Voorhees drowned at Camp Crystal Lake, horny teens have been dropping like flies.
 Pre-marital sex is the leading cause of death in slutty sorority girls and meathead jocks in slasher movies.
-Unless your director is going for a progressive ‘sex-positive’ take on the genre, keep your goddamn pants on!
-For the love of Wes Craven, hop in a cold shower (with a buddy keeping an eye out).
-Your ‘bad boy’ boyfriend climbed up to sneak into your room?
-Mace the fool!! because 1) He is obviously the killer and 2) even without the context of a masked killer, that is just damn creepy.
-The same goes for guys.
-No offense my peeps but if you are a solid 3-4 and a girl who is an 8-9 invites you over for ‘thinly veiled reference for sex’, you may as well save the masked monolith a job and jump in a wood chipper yourself.
+Unless your director is going for a progressive, sex-positive take on the genre, keep your goddamn pants on.
+For the love of Wes Craven, hop in a cold shower (with a buddy keeping an eye).
+Your ‘bad-boy’ boyfriend sneaks into your room?
+Mace the fool — because 1) he’s obviously the killer, and 2) even without a masked psycho, that’s just damn creepy.
+Same goes for guys: no offence, my peeps, but if you’re a solid 3–4 and a girl who’s an 8–9 invites you over for a “thinly veiled” hookup, you may as well save the masked monolith a job and jump in a wood chipper.

-10. Once you have killed it, kill it again.
+10. Once you’ve killed it, kill it again.

-So, you have survived to the last reel.
-Wounded, and ragged, you face off against your tormentor for the final showdown; you strike and knock them down.
+You’ve survived to the last reel.
+Wounded and ragged, you face off against your tormentor for the final showdown; you strike and knock them down.
 DON’T look away.
-DON’T assume they must be dead, and keep hitting them until what remains is a fine red paste.
-They will always try and come back, no matter if it’s a human psycho, a personification of small-town malice or a zombie sent to rid the world of horny teens, it’s not dead until it’s the consistency of ground beef.
-Even then, I’d set fire to whatever is left.
-Feed the body into a car crusher if you must, but whatever else you do make sure the remains resemble a poorly made stake tartare rather than a person.
-This is just in case some genius decides to dig up the son of a bitch and the remains get struck with lightning.
+DON’T assume they’re dead; keep hitting them until what remains is a fine red paste.
+They will always try to come back — human psycho, personification of small-town malice, or zombie sent to rid the world of horny teens — it’s not dead until it’s the consistency of ground beef.
+Even then, I’d set fire to whatever’s left.
+Feed the body into a car crusher if you must, but make sure the remains resemble a poorly made steak tartare rather than a person.
+Just in case some genius decides to dig up the son of a bitch and lightning decides to play resurrection.

 11. Don’t watch a horror movie (alone).

-Here’s the thing, if you are in a horror movie, your director is probably the kind of dick that would love to put in some footage of you all nice and cozy snuggled up in a blanket watching a cheesy black and white monster movie snacking on popcorn.
-Meanwhile, in the background, the killer lurks trying to work out how to redecorate his man cave with your favourite body parts.
-If, against all advice, you find yourself alone, watch family guy, robot chicken, or my little pony ANYTHING other than a pre-technicolour horror flick.
-One important caveat here my guys, don’t be that guy to point out the well-worn tropes while actually watching a horror film if you think you are in one, all your doing is making your own eventual death a punchline (although writing an article about it is sexy and cool and wonderful)
+If you’re in a horror movie, your director is probably the kind of dick who’d love to film you all cosy, snuggled in a blanket, watching a cheesy black-and-white monster movie while the killer lurks, planning how to redecorate his man-cave with your favourite body parts.
+If you must watch something alone, pick Family Guy, Robot Chicken, or My Little Pony — ANYTHING besides a pre-technicolour horror flick.
+One caveat: don’t be that guy pointing out tropes while actually watching a horror film if you think you’re in one — all you’re doing is making your own death a punchline (although writing an article about it is sexy and cool and wonderful).

 13. Don’t say “cliché dialogue here.”

-After the third or fourth body has stacked up and there is now no doubt in your mind that you’re in a horror film, do not make the mistake of assigning yourself a role.
-If you aim for ‘Final boy/girl’ you will end up as ‘ironic meta commentator bisected with a hedge trimmer.’
-By this stage of the game, you have stayed one step ahead, but don’t get cocky.
-As the late, great Randy Meeks said “Never, ever, ever, under any circumstances say, ‘I’ll be right back’ because you won’t be back.”
-And I would add to his sage counsel by saying also, never say “You’re just imagining things.”
-Or any derivative of it.
-It’s most certainly not just the wind, and, when a friend all bloody and dirty and scared starts to talk about the trees coming to life, don’t tell them they are talking crazy, grab a god-damn chain saw and make like Ken Kaiser.
-Also, in the final face-off, when it’s just you and a killing machine with Maskaphilia, bite your tongue and DON’T tell him to “Eat this” or to “burn in hell”.
-It never ends well when these words are uttered.
-At best, you will take him with you, and since the goal is to survive, keep your mouth shut and get killing.
+After the third or fourth body has stacked up and there’s no doubt you’re in a horror film, do not assign yourself a role.
+If you aim for ‘Final boy/girl,’ you will end up as ‘ironic meta commentator bisected with a hedge trimmer.’
+By this stage you’ve stayed one step ahead, but don’t get cocky.
+As the late, great Randy Meeks said, “Never, ever, ever, under any circumstances say, ‘I’ll be right back,’ because you won’t be back.”
+I’d add: never say “You’re just imagining things” or any derivative.
+It’s not just the wind.
+When a friend, bloody and terrified, starts ranting about trees coming to life, don’t tell them they’re crazy — grab a god-damn chainsaw and get to work.
+And in the final face-off, when it’s just you and a killing machine with Maskaphilia, bite your tongue and DON’T tell them to “eat this” or “burn in hell.”
+It never ends well.
+At best you’ll take them with you; since the goal is survival, keep your mouth shut and get killing.

 14. Listen to the loony.

-Kurt Vonnegut in Welcome to the Monkey House wrote “A sane person to an insane society must appear insane.”
-This is a far more eloquent way of saying “When shit be crazy, crazy shit be sane.”
-If a wild-looking man who looks as if he has never heard of the concept of a comb runs towards you yelling “He comes at night!
+Kurt Vonnegut wrote in Welcome to the Monkey House, “A sane person to an insane society must appear insane.”
+In plain terms: when shit’s crazy, crazy may be sane.
+If a wild-looking man who hasn’t heard of a comb runs toward you yelling, “He comes at night!
 Watch the mirrors!!” take fracking notes.
-If you’re just hanging with your peeps at a dive bar in the middle of nowhere and a wild-looking stranger runs up to you with a tinfoil hat on, missing their shoes, and ranting and raving about aliens who steal his teeth at night, buy him a beer.
-Ask if he knows how to beat them.
-In almost every slasher, our heroes are practically told outright at the start that they will die if they go to the cabin/party/abandoned clown-slaughterhouse-asylum, Every single time the heroes blow them off, and then dies.
-Don’t be a dick to the loony, they may be the only ones who know where the slasher’s heart is hidden or that the flesh-eating alien is deathly allergic to bud light, or whatever.
+If a tinfoil-hatted stranger rants about aliens who steal his teeth, buy him a beer and ask for details.
+In almost every slasher the heroes are warned up front — and when they blow the warning off, they die.
+Don’t be a dick to the loony; they may be the only one who knows where the slasher’s heart is hidden or that the flesh-eating alien is deathly allergic to Bud Light.

 15. Don’t pull any pranks, ever.